-Since we considered multiple groups of agents, it was important to decide how they must cooperate with one another.
-We tried two different policies.
-One was a simple divide-and-conquer tactic where we divide the whole region into sub-regions before the simulation, with each swarm in charge of a single sub-region (Enright et al., 2005; Hsieh et al., 2006), remaining within that area the entire time, and perform-
+Since we may have multiple groups, it is important to decide how they cooperate with one another.
+Here, we try two different policies.
+One is a simple divideand-conquer tactic where we divide the whole region into subregions before the simulation, and each group is in charge of a single sub-region, remaining within that area the entire time, and performing a Lévy flight search pattern within its designated sub-region.
+The other policy allows all groups to search the entire region independently.
+In the results, we denote the use of the divide-and-conquer tactic with an asterisk ().